cosmicpotato137/Glados/README.md

 # Glados
 This is me learning graphics programming by building my own renderer using OpenGL and ImGui.
 Most of this code is pulled directly from: https://github.com/TheCherno/Hazel

+This project only supports Windows right now, but I want to add Mac and Linux at some point!

 # Build Instructions

 - Start by cloning the repository with git clone `git clone --recursive https://github.com/msunde137/Glados`